DecarbNexus/useeio_sectors_disaggregation/README.md

 2) Install RTools (compile support): https://cran.r-project.org/bin/windows/Rtools/
 3) Install RStudio (optional but easier): https://posit.co/download/rstudio-desktop/
 4) Download/clone this repository and open it in RStudio (double-click the `.Rproj` file or use File > Open Project).
-5) In the RStudio, open `analysis/generate_scope3_disaggregation_table_tier1_2_3+.Rmd` and click "Knit" (or run the render line above).
-The process will install any missing packages and produce the Excel/CSV in `outputs/`.

-Note: If CMD cannot find Rscript, open RStudio and run `source("scripts/render.R")` instead.
+5) To run without Pandoc: either `source("scripts/run_analysis.R")` or open the Rmd and use "Run All Chunks".
+Both write Excel/CSV to `outputs/`.
+6) Optional Knitting: If you want a rendered HTML/PDF document, use the Knit button or `rmarkdown::render(...)`.
+This requires Pandoc (bundled with RStudio; otherwise install from pandoc.org).
+Not needed for the outputs.

 macOS:
 1) Install R: https://cran.r-project.org/bin/macosx/
 2) (Optional) Install Xcode Command Line Tools if prompted.
 3) Install RStudio: https://posit.co/download/rstudio-desktop/
-4) Open the project in RStudio and click "Knit" in `analysis/generate_scope3_disaggregation_table_tier1_2_3+.Rmd` (or run the render line above).
+4) Open the project in RStudio.
+To run without Pandoc: `source("scripts/run_analysis.R")` or "Run All Chunks" in the Rmd.
+Optional: Use Knit/render if you want a document (requires Pandoc).

 If you don’t want to install anything, you can still download the pre-built files directly from the `outputs/` folder on GitHub.

 ## Troubleshooting

+- Pandoc error while knitting: you don’t need to knit to produce outputs.
+Use `source("scripts/run_analysis.R")` or "Run All Chunks".
+If you do want to knit, install Pandoc (RStudio bundles it).
-- If you encounter issues with Rscript or PATH: open RStudio and click "Knit" on the analysis Rmd.
+- If you encounter issues with Rscript or PATH: open RStudio and use the script or run chunks interactively.
-- Network/timeout errors when downloading specs: check connectivity or proxy settings, then re-run.
+- Network/timeout errors when downloading specs: check connectivity/proxy and re-run.
-- Package install issues: try `install.packages("pacman")` in R, then rerun the render.
+- Package install issues: try `install.packages("pacman")` in R, then re-run the script.

 ## Feedback, questions, and feature requests